The History of Marijuana Legalization in California

 The Poison and Pharmacy Act of 1907 made it illegal to peddle opium, cocaine, and morphine.
 An addendum to the act in 1913 added marijuana to the list.
-That made California the first state in the union to prohibit the sale the history of marijuana legalization.
+That made California the first state in the union to prohibit the sale of the history of marijuana legalization.

 In 1972 people in the state of California changed their minds and tried to pass Proposition 19.
 Prop 19 hoped to decriminalize the sale and possession of marijuana laws, however, according to the powers that be “Does the state really want to run the risk of greatly increasing the smoking of marijuana?
 That, we fear, is what Proposition 19 would do.”
 The bill failed with a 66.5% no vote.
 However, some districts did pass the bill.

 George Moscone, the mayor of San Francisco introduced Senate Bill 95 which would downgrade marijuana possession to a misdemeanor.
-This was an attempt to lower arrests and the costs of them.
-The arrest costs were taking its toll on the city and Moscone wanted to fix the problem.
+This was an attempt to lower arrests and their costs them.
+The arrest costs were taking their toll on the city and Moscone wanted to fix the problem.

 We pride ourselves on being leaders when it comes to weed.
-However some cannabis activists feel the U.S. public dropped the ball on recreational cannabis feeling like it has been a non-priority with passing a law making hemp legalized for recreational use.
+However, some cannabis activists feel the U.S. public dropped the ball on recreational cannabis feeling like it has been a non-priority with passing a law making hemp legalized for recreational use.
+Many people over the US use cannabis recreationally, whether that’s via vaping, edibles, or smoking.
+There are a lot of companies out there that aim to sell the best delta 8 carts for vaping, the best edible gummies… the list goes on.

 Some far-right-leaning politicians seem to be unhappy with the new trend of legalizing marijuana recreationally.
 However, there have been documented instances of drug enforcement officers finding a way to profit from the cannabis industry after sending countless low-level offenders to prison.